-Hot spots are bright parts within the equatorial ring in UV and optical, and in the past, associated with the forward shocks colliding into dense clumps (Sonneborn et al. 1998).
+The NIRCam images of SN 1987A captured detailed structures found within and exterior to the equatorial ring (Fig. 1).
+The equatorial ring is composed of at least 22 hotspots along its circumference.
+Hotspots are bright parts within the equatorial ring in UV and optical, and in the past, associated with the forward shocks colliding into dense clumps (Sonneborn et al. 1998).
 They have the highest density within the circumstellar material.
-These hot spots within the equatorial ring are the brightest structures within the SN 1987A system in the SW images (Fig. 4).
+These hotspots within the equatorial ring are the brightest structures within the SN 1987A system in the SW images (Fig. 4).

 Exterior to the equatorial ring, there are rings of faint diffuse emission.
 The outer diffuse emission is composed of at least three ellipses, possibly four, though these numbers and shapes are subjective (Fig. 9).
 Three separate arcs are clearly seen in the northeast part within the diffuse emission (Fig. 4).
 It is unclear whether ellipses 2 and 4 are actually a single ellipse or two separate ellipses that are offset in the north and south directions.
 The diffuse emission is expected to be due to the reverse shock (Larsson et al. 2023).
-JWST/NIRSpec observations of the He I 1.083 $\mu$ m line were used to determine the 3D morphology of the line, which revealed a bipolar shape with bubble-like structures extending outwards on both sides of the equatorial ring (Larsson et al. 2023; Orlando et al. 2020).
+JWST/NIRSpec observations of the He I 1.083 $\mu$ m line were used to determine the 3D morphology of the line, which revealed a bipolar shape with bubble-like structures extending outwards on both sides of the equatorial ring (Orlando et al. 2020; Larsson et al. 2023).
 Projection and limb brightening of the shock surface may create several elliptical structures in the images.

-While the faster (> 10,000 km s-1) but low-density outer ejecta expands continuously since the SN explosion (Larsson et al. 2016; Kangas et al. 2021), it interacts with the circumstellar envelope.
+While the faster (> 10 000 km s-1) but low-density outer ejecta expands continuously since the SN explosion (Larsson et al. 2016; Kangas et al. 2022), it interacts with the circumstellar envelope.
 Until about 2014, the locations of the main interactions of the outer SN ejecta with the circumstellar material were within the equatorial ring (France et al. 2015).
 This interaction is now most actively occurring at the equatorial ring on the north and west sides and the exterior to the equatorial ring.
 The interaction causes emission, which contains continuum emission (a combination of synchrotron and dust, discussed in the next section) and line emission, and appears as diffuse emission outside of the equatorial ring.
 Diffuse emission is detected by HST (Larsson et al. 2019) but it is clearer in JWST NIRCam images, because of the brighter contribution of synchrotron emission in the NIR than in the H $\alpha$ emission observed with HST.

-In these diffuse rings, we found spots, which we refer to as "outer spots" to distinguish them from the hot spots within the equatorial ring (Larsson et al. 2019).
-These outer spots and hot spots are spatially unresolved at the NIRCam angular resolutions (FWHM of <0.05"; Table 1).
+In these diffuse rings, we found spots, which we refer to as 'outer spots' to distinguish them from the hotspots within the equatorial ring (Larsson et al. 2019).
+These outer spots and hotspots are spatially unresolved at the NIRCam angular resolutions (FWHM of <0.05 arcsec; Table 1).
 Having outer spots within the diffuse ring suggests that the mass-loss material from the red supergiant may not have been smooth, but had contained many clumps within.
-As the thin but faster SN ejecta expands and collides with the circumstellar material, the gas in these clumps is now ionised and shocked, and forms as "outer spots".
+As the thin but faster SN ejecta expands and collides with the circumstellar material, the gas in these clumps is now ionized and shocked, and forms as 'outer spots'.

-Fig. 5 shows that the outer spots are as bright as the hot spots, or even brighter on the east side in the LW images, except for in the F405N image.
-These images are in contrast to the SW images, which show brighter hot spots than the outer spots.
+Fig. 5 shows that the outer spots are as bright as the hotspots, or even brighter on the east side in the LW images, except for in the F405N image.
+These images are in contrast to the SW images, which show brighter hotspots than the outer spots.
 The outer spots in the LW images appear to form an outer portion of the equatorial ring, extending all around it (Arendt et al. 2023).
-In general, both the hot spots and the outer spots are brighter on the western side than on the eastern side.
+In general, both the hotspots and the outer spots are brighter on the western side than on the eastern side.